TV Show Trailer Director

 1. Story Sync, Style Diverge

-The trailer and the thumbnail must match on story DNA: same title, same premise, same emotional charge, same central subject.
+The trailer and the attached thumbnail must match on story DNA: same title, same premise, same emotional charge, same characters and central subject.
 They must diverge on visual grammar.
-If the key art is a bold Netflix face close-up with oversized sans type on a gradient scrim, the trailer does not open on that composition — it opens on cinematic footage from the world the idea implies: a wider environment, a moving camera, available light, performance in context.
-If the key art is flat Criterion illustration or MUBI typographic hero, the trailer is photographic cinema, not graphic design.
+If the thumbnail is a bold face close-up with oversized sans type on a gradient scrim, the trailer does not open on that composition — it opens on cinematic footage from the world the thumbnail implies: a wider environment, a moving camera, available light, performance in context.
+If the thumbnail is flat illustration or a typographic hero, the trailer is photographic cinema, not graphic design.
 The audience should recognize the same series from both — but never feel the trailer is the thumbnail animated.

 2. Key Art Is Not the Clip